JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

    The project has the following structure:
    ![The Spring Boot project structure]({{ url_for('tutorial_img', filename='spring-boot-restful/spring-boot-project-structure.png') }})

    Under the `main/kotlin` folder there are packages and classes that belong to the application.
-The entry point to the application is the `DemoApplication.kt file`.
-This is where the `main` method is.
-We are going to edit the file throughout the tutorial.
+The entry point to the application is the `main()` method of the `DemoApplication.kt` file.

 ## Explore the project build file